 Nutrition for the gymnast doesn’t just stop at what they fuel with before and during workouts.
-Most gymnasts are not eating enough to support the long hours in the gym, and thus they are not giving their body the “building blocks” it needs to repair and recover.
+Most gymnasts are not eating enough to support the long hours in the gym.
+Thus they are not giving their body the “building blocks” it needs to repair and recover.

 Again, this is such a crucial issue when it comes to a gymnast’s day-to-day recovery and longevity in the sport.
 So many gymnasts “live” at physical therapy, are constantly sore, injured, etc and yet no one bothers to assess for underfueling (RED-S) which will keep them stuck and struggling.

-Any time a gymnast it tired, overly sore, injured, etc a nutrition assessment should be part of the initial diagnostic workup.
-And, from a preventive standpoint, all high level gymnasts should work with a sports dietitian to make sure they’re fueling adequately for optimal performance and recovery.
+Any time a gymnast is tired, overly sore, injured, etc a nutrition assessment should be part of the initial diagnostic workup.
+And, from a preventive standpoint, all high-level gymnasts should work with a sports dietitian to make sure they’re fueling adequately for optimal performance and recovery.

 Negative Effects on Underfueling on Body Composition

 The real issue when it comes to gymnasts underfueling and restricting their nutrition to “manage their weight”, “stay slim”, etc is that long-term underfueling leads to negative body composition adaptations.